LiaOb21/FSP_assembly_benchmarking/README.md

 #### 3. Prepare the taxonomy file

-We need a tab separated taxonomy file containing the following columns: 'Sample', 'Family', 'Order', 'Class', 'Phylum'.
+We need a tab separated taxonomy file containing at least the following columns: 'Sample', 'Family', 'Order', 'Class', 'Phylum'.
 Name the columns exactly as shown here (with capital letters).

 Example:

 <img width="901" height="267" alt="image" src="https://github.com/user-attachments/assets/fc163f59-b988-4e30-a0b0-251b8df171ca" />

+Here the column 'Genus' will be ignored (as BUSCO databases are available up to family level), but it's okay if it is in the file.

 ### Running the workflow locally

-**Note: before running the workflow you should set up your `config.yml`.
+:mushroom::mushroom::mushroom: **Note: before running the workflow you should set up your `config.yml`.
 You can find it in [`config/config.yml`](config/config.yml).
-The [`config/README.md`](config/README.md) explains how to set up the `config.yml`.**
+The [`config/README.md`](config/README.md) explains how to set up the `config.yml`.** :mushroom::mushroom::mushroom:

 #### 1. Set up Snakemake environment